HP Envy: Envy 14 Spectre

-The Envy 14 Spectre is a 14-inch ultrabook starting at US$1399.99.
+The Envy 14 Spectre is a 14-inch ultrabook.
 It weighs four pounds and includes a radiance display, a gorilla glass screen and palm rest, a buttonless multi-touch touchpad, an NFC chip and solid-state drive.
 The HP Envy 14 Spectre runs Windows 7.

-The 14 Spectre was removed from HP's 2013 Envy lineup as the Spectre line was spun off from it.
+The Envy 14 Spectre was removed from HP's 2013 Envy lineup as the Spectre line was spun off from it.